Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Default parameters for init scripts

-- Configuring the hostname
+- Managing the hostname

 - Initializing network interfaces